tenstorrent/tt-buda/README.debug.md

  * PYBUDA\_VERSIM\_DEVICE\_ARCH: This env variable represents the architecture of the Versim device used in the pytest.

  ## Golden overrides
- * GOLDEN\_WORMHOLE: run Golden with Wormhole as target device instead of Grayskull (default)
  * GOLDEN\_WORMHOLE\_B0: run Golden with Wormhole_B0 as target device instead of Grayskull (default)
  * PYBUDA\_GOLDEN\_BLACKHOLE: run Golden with Blackhole as target device instead of Grayskull (default)